Module Smaws_Client_Shield

 val make_describe_subscription_response : ?subscription:subscription -> unit -> describe_subscription_response

-val make_describe_subscription_request : unit -> describe_subscription_request
+val make_describe_subscription_request : unit -> unit

 val make_describe_protection_response : ?protection:protection -> unit -> describe_protection_response